-The purpose of this policy is to specify how Derby City Council (DCC) will operate it's

-DRR scheme and to indicate the factors that will be considered when deciding whether to make an award.
+The purpose of this policy is to specify how Derby City Council (DCC) will operate it's DRR scheme and to indicate the factors that will be considered when deciding whether to make an award.
 We aim to treat all ratepayers equally when administering this policy.

-The details set out in parts 3 to 14 of this policy applies to all applications other than those made for reoccupation relief and newly built unoccupied property relief, Enterprise Zone relief and office space occupied by local newspapers relief.
-These are set out in parts 15,16,17 and 18 respectively of this policy.
+The details set out in parts 3 to 14 of this policy applies to all applications other than those made for retail relief, reoccupation relief, newly built unoccupied property relief, transitional relief and Enterprise Zone relief.
+These are set out in parts 15, 16, 17, 18 and 19 respectively of this policy.